aitkenm/starter-academic2/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
+- Transdiagnostic models of psychopathology
-- Computational Linguistics
+- Parent-adolescent relationships
-- Information Retrieval
+- Improving treatment outcomes

 # Education to show in About widget
 education: